Artists in Residence

 The next Artist in Residence Programme will take place in Winter 2018.

-Prior to that please register here to receive the official application or for more information.
+If you are unable to download the form please register here to receive the official application by email or for more information.

 2016 Artist In Residence

 The 2016 Artist in Residence was Wellington artist Michel Tuffery.

 Michel who is of Samoan, Tahitian and Cook Island descent is one of New Zealand's best - known contemporary artists, with a practice that spans printmaking, painting, sculpture and performance work.
 Michel Tuffery's Waiheke residency has been a stunning success.
 High points were his inspirational tutoring and mentoring of our young people, his research of Waiheke's history that has opened eyes and minds, the formal visit to Piritahi Marae where he gifted an adze stone brought back from Rarotonga, a wonderful evening with Pacific Island opera singers, ans his superb exhibition of paintings, carved shells, woodcut prints and giant kites.
 Michel has promised to return for hSOTG 2017 and fly his Manu Aute kites during the event.Heartfelt thanks to Michel, Jayne, Patrons and benefactors, and everyone who participated and helped in so many ways to who make this Residency programme possible.